-Note: Students will be held to very high standards of personal deportment and respectful behavior toward one another, but the class itself has always been a free speech island with regard to the ideas and concepts to be examined and expressed.
+Note: Students will be held to high standards of personal deportment and respectful behavior toward one another, but the class itself has always been a free speech island with regard to the ideas and concepts to be examined and expressed.
+Forewarned is forearmed: for this course free speech is a non-negotiable essential.